wp-repository/wpmu-plugin-stats/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Gives network admins an easy way to see what plugins are actively used the sites of a multisite installation
+Gives network admins an easy way to see what plugins are actively used on the sites of a multisite installation

 ## Description ##